Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 What Is a BOF?

-A Beacon Object File (BOF) is a compiled C object file (COFF format on Windows) that a C2 framework loads and executes directly inside the agent’s (called a “Demon” in Havoc) process.
+A Beacon Object File (BOF) is a compiled C object file (COFF — Common Object File Format, the binary layout Windows uses for compiled .obj files before they are linked into an .exe or .dll) that a C2 framework loads and executes directly inside the agent’s (called a “Demon” in Havoc) process.

-The diagram above shows the Demon process’s memory layout during BOF execution.
+The figure below shows the Demon process’s memory layout during BOF execution.
 The numbered steps below explain the flow from start to finish:

 - C2 server sends the .o file.
 The compiled BOF (a COFF object file, typically a few KB) is transmitted from the Havoc server to the Demon agent over the encrypted C2 channel.